chufeiluo/legalhatespeech/README.md

 # legalhatespeech
-Code for the paper "Legally Enforceable Hate Speech Detection for Public Forums" published in Findings of EMNLP 2023
+Code for the paper "Legally Enforceable Hate Speech Detection for Public Forums" published in Findings of EMNLP 2023 (TBD)